 This part is really important if you want to get good tickets.
 Or any tickets at all, if the concert is likely to sell out!

 Once an event is announced, tickets become available through a series of sales phases.
 As mentioned above, ticket availability and seat numbers/entry numbers are best in the first sales phase and get worse in every subsequent sales stage.
 Also, you might need a little luck and good timing in most sales phases.

-For the sake completeness, I will tell you about a little exception to the “best tickets are sold first” rule.
-I once got front block seats for an almost sold out Paul McCartney Tokyo Dome show even long after the very last sales phase had started.
-Before you get your hopes up though, I will tell you that this situation is extremely rare and virtually impossible to replicate willingly.
+For the sake of completeness, I will tell you about a little exception to the “best tickets are sold first” rule.
+I once got front block seats for an almost sold out Paul McCartney Tokyo Dome show, even long after the very last sales phase had started.
+Before you get your hopes up, though, I will tell you that this situation is extremely rare and virtually impossible to replicate willingly.

 So let’s get back to what will apply to 99.9% of the cases.

 Usually, the more popular the artist or event, the more of the following phases will take place.
 They will happen in the order listed here, one after the other.
 Only phases “II” and “III” sometimes overlap.

 FC (fan club) members are in the privileged position of being able to apply for tickets before anyone else.